This Greek Tabouli recipe has a low-fat creamy Tzatziki dressing and is loved by all at summer potlucks.

 - Drain.
 Rinse with cold water gently to cool faster.

 - While the bulgar cooks, in a large mixing bowl combine yogurt, cucumbers, dill, lemon juice, olive oil, garlic and pepper.

 - Add the cooled bulgur.
 Stir.
 Add more salt and pepper to taste and serve.

-(If making ahead, don't salt and pepper to taste at the end.
+(If making ahead, don’t salt and pepper to taste at the end.
 Cover and refrigerate.
 Taste.
-Add salt and pepper and a bit more olive oil or some water to moisten if the grains of sucked up a lot of the dressing).
+Add salt and pepper and a bit more olive oil or some water to moisten if the grains have sucked up a lot of the dressing).